Basement Finishing Costs in Sandy, Utah: A Complete 2026 Breakdown

 Will a finished basement increase my home’s value in Sandy?

 Yes.
 In Sandy’s competitive Salt Lake County market, a well-finished basement with proper permits performs well at resale.
 Finished basements return 65–75% of their cost in added home value.
+Ensure you secured a Basement Finishing HOA Approval in Sandy, Utah before starting your project.

 Picture of CCS of Utah